UFResearchComputing/git-training/Hands-on3.md

 > An ill-considered change

-And add, commit and push the changes.
+Add, commit and push the change.

 The current commit is referred to as the HEAD.
 One way to see previous versions of the repo is using the `~#` construct to see `#` commits ago.
 So for example, I can do: